-The Melliodora wholesale catalogue includes titles from a number of independent authors and musicians.
+The Melliodora wholesale catalogue includes titles from some of Australia's best independent permaculture authors and musicians.

 Born in Perth, Rowe was claimed early by the Earth; plants, animals, stones, weather.
 Some years in the Kimberleys as a young girl confirmed it.
 She trained in agriculture science with which she was very disappointed, then moved to France where she lived in the L’Arche community.
 Later at Jordans Village in England she realised she would become a Quaker.